quasi-coherent/tern/examples/partitioned/README.md

 be created and detached periodically, so the collection of partitions to index is different at any given time.

-This example demonstrates an approach to address these difficulties.
+This example demonstrates an approach to address these challenges.

 [partitioned-table]: https://www.postgresql.org/docs/current/ddl-partitioning.html
 [pg-index-docs]: https://www.postgresql.org/docs/current/sql-createindex.html#SQL-CREATEINDEX-CONCURRENTLY